ADHD and House Cleaning

 - If I want to try to spice things up with a new recipe, I limit myself to one new recipe a week.
 This helps prevent burnout.

 - If a recipe has more than 5 ingredients, I don’t even bother.

 As I mentioned earlier, my cognitive behavioral therapist was instrumental in helping me change the way I think about these tasks.
 If you don’t already have a therapist to talk out these challenges, I highly recommend one.
 Online services such as BetterHelp make it really easy to do so.

 How To Keep Your Living Space Organized

-Going to work, school, the gym, restaurants with friends … it’s hard to think of your home as anything other than a landing pad at times.
-In reality, your home is where your electronics live and those electronics have cords, mounts, and batteries.
+Home sweet home is where your electronics live … and those electronics have cords, mounts, and batteries.
 Your accessories have accessories.
-The kitchen is a hodgepodge of things you might never use again but feel enough guilt not to dispose of since your loved one gave it to you.
-Luckily, there are ways to declutter your home that are quick and easy.
+The kitchen is a hodgepodge of things you might never use again, but feel enough guilt to keep them (like that crockpot a loved one gave you years ago.)

 Water bottles, skillets, coffee cups, and underwear all seem to be in piles or hiding where you can’t find them.
 Making sure each of these common culprits (and whatever your personal culprits are) have a home can help you chip away at your clutter issues.
 Having designated “homes” in place before the clutter-prone items present themselves will help with the decision fatigue of where to put said item.